 Dangers of black henna

-If you see a shop or stall offering to paint black tattoos onto your skin, don't be tempted to get one.
+If you see a shop or stall offering to paint black tattoos onto your skin, do not be tempted to get one.
 It could leave you scarred for life and put you at risk of a life-threatening allergic reaction.

 Often called "black henna" or "neutral henna" tattoos, these patterns painted onto your skin are readily available abroad.
 They may also be available in the UK, at festivals and fairs, and to buy online.